 Ulus Park is another must-visit park.
 Go there for the sweeping view.
 And, as in all other districts in Istanbul, this area has a few cafes with panoramic views as well.

-If you are looking to stay in this Istanbul area, try to avoid that part above Tarlabas Boulevard.
-My advice – do not consider hotels or apartments in the area where, for instance, this hotel is located.
-Until now, this Istanbul district is still considered a ghetto.
-However, the local government is planning to rebuild it, so with time everything should change for better (I guess).
+If you decide to stay in this district, try to avoid that part above Tarlabas Boulevard.
+My advice – do not consider hotels or apartments in the zone where, for instance, this hotel is located.
+Until now, it is still considered not that nice.
+However, the local government is planning to rebuild it, so with time, everything should change for the better (I guess).

 The main disadvantage is housing.
 You need a lot of luck to find a decent flat (or even a room) at an adequate price.
-By the way, for the hotel, I can recommend Dreamer’s B&B. We stayed there once and it was an excellent stay on a budget.
+If you are considering staying in Cihangir, take a look at Dreamer’s B&B. We stayed there once and it was an excellent stay on a budget (more or less).

 Karakoy is located in Beyoglu district between the Galata Bridge, Kemeralti Street, and the Kilic Ali Pasa Mosque.

 It is a former port that used to be a prestigious commercial and banking district.
 To this day, Karakoy has interesting architectural buildings from Byzantine times.
 After the fall of Constantinople, the Venetians, Catalans, Jews and, of course, the Ottoman Turks began to live here.
 And at the beginning of the 20th century, a wave of Russian emigration brought its own flavor.

 The coastal part of Karakoy today is known as a party district.
 Lively cafes, coffee houses, and bars fill every square meter of the local streets.

 In the building of the former church is located the famous cheap soup place Karaköy Corba Evi (must-try when in the area).
 And nearby Balik Durum Mehmet Usta is another amazing place for some of the best fish wraps.